Henriette Christine of Brunswick-Wolfenbüttel: Abbess

 Johann Georg Leuckfeld had arrived at the abbey as an historian-archivist a few years before the appointment of Abbess Henriette Christine in around 1700.
 His work on the abbey's historical records was approved by the Monastery Chapter on 23 June 1706.
 It enhanced his subsequent reputation as an historian-archivist.
 From the perspective of later historiography it is hard to avoid the conclusion that Leuckfeld also shares in the responsibility for the incomplete condition of the surviving archives at Gandersheim Abbey.
 He continued to work with the monastery archives.
 Most of his own surviving historical publications date from the first two decades of the eighteenth century.
 In 1710 Leuckfeld received a new job title which presumably reflected both a promotion and his increasingly central role alongside the abbess in monastery administration: he became a "Klosterrat" (loosely, "Monastery Administrator / Advisor").
 Meanwhile, on 5 March 1709 a contract was agreed between the Abbess Henriette Christine and her father, the Duke, formalising the revocation of Gandersheim's interest in the minor monasteries (but evidently important archival repositories) at Clus and Brunshausen.
 The 1709 agreement also formalised the legal relationship between the monastery and the emperor, spelling out the Duke's status of as "Mitkonservator" (loosely, "co-curator"), subject to the emperor's appointment, of the monastery.
 A detail that was spelled out in the agreement was that when signing documents relating to the monastery, the Duke would desist from incorporating the designation "Unser Stift" (loosely, "our monastery"), as he had hitherto been accustomed to do.

 One of many respects in which Abbess Henriette Christine resembled her father was in her love of show and ostentation.
 Under her leadership the monastery underwent a period of improvements and beautifications.
 Between 1696 and 1707 she oversaw the renovation of the choir area comprising the east end of the abbey church, being that part of the building which was the focus of the sisters' daily routine, and which had fallen into a state of disrepair during and since the upheavals of the reformation.
 In 1697 it was at the suggestion of the abbess that the most valuable medieval piece from the monastic treasury was sold to a Jewish merchant identified in the accounting records as Lazarus Levin, in order to be melted down by the specialist jewellers and metallurgists of Osterode.
-Naturally the records also disclose the orecise price received: this was 1,193 Thaler, 37 Groschen and 7 Pfennig.
+Naturally the records also disclose the orecise price received: this was 1,193 Thalers, 37 Groschens and 7 Pfennigs.
 In 1705 she provided her input on a further sale of lavishly bejewelled liturgical vestments and paraments.